Amid Australian lobster glut, supermarkets impose purchase limits

 The Guardian ran an article offering cooking tips for home cooks looking to “take advantage of the cut price crustaceans.”

 Some in the industry have put an optimistic spin on the glut.
-“Without the public I think the whole cray industry would fall over now,” Kerry Tatnell, a commercial fisher, told the ABC earlier this month.
+“Without the public, I think the whole cray industry would fall over now,” Kerry Tatnell, a commercial fisher, told the ABC earlier this month.

 But unless Australia’s lobster producers find a way to regain access to China, explore new export markets or increase domestic prices, the industry’s future looks dire.